Vlachs of Serbia: Historical references

-Legal status of Vlach minority
+Legal status

 The Serbian state considers Vlachs a distinct ethnic minority rejecting any conflation with the Romanians, citing census results and their right of self-identification with the ethnicity of their choice.
 On the other hand, Romania's stance is that the Vlachs are Romanians, claiming the split between "Romanian" and "Vlach" identities as artificial and accusing Serbia of failing to protect the ethnic minority rights of the Romanians in eastern Serbia.

 By provisions of the 2002 Romania–FR Yugoslavia agreement, the Federal Republic of Yugoslavia agreed to recognize the Romanian identity of the Vlach population in eastern Serbia, but the agreement was not implemented.

 In 2005, 23 deputies from the Council of Europe, representatives from Hungary, Georgia, Lithuania, Romania, Moldova, Estonia, Armenia, Azerbaijan, Denmark, and Bulgaria protested against Serbia's treatment of this population.

 In 2011, the Senate of Romania postponed for several months the ratification of Serbia's candidature for membership in the European Union until the legal status and minority right of the Romanian (Vlach) population in Serbia was clarified.

 According to a 2012 agreement between Romania and Serbia, members of the Vlach community who self-declare as Romanians are provided access to education, media, and religion in the Romanian language.